Randall Kennedy: Racial Preferences Are Fair—and They Work

 RK: They’re different sorts of reparations.
 And it’s a funny thing, some people don’t view affirmative action as a type of reparations.
 I suppose it depends on how it is framed.
 Frankly, there is good reason, as far as public universities are concerned, not to have affirmative action as a type of reparations.
 The Supreme Court would say, Absolutely not!
 So, it’s framed as diversity.
 Okay.
 Fine.
 The Supreme Court has said that unless we have legislative or judicial bindings that this University itself discriminated against black people, the idea of making amends for the past is illicit.
 They call that mere “societal discrimination,” and mere societal discrimination is no proper basis for affirmative action.
 I think that’s hooey, I think that’s wrong, but that is the state of the law.

-A: It is interesting to me that you are quite favorable towards Bill Clinton’s stance on affirmative action in the 1990s.
+AG: It is interesting to me that you are quite favorable towards Bill Clinton’s stance on affirmative action in the 1990s.
 As a political scientist who studies African American politics, I know that there were a lot of people who were actually very critical of that.
 They saw his “mend it, don’t end it” policy as a form of triangulation that was at the expense of African Americans.

-RK: Bill Clinton remains to this day the only President of the United States who has devoted a major speech to defending affirmative action.
+RK: Bill Clinton remains to this day the only president of the United States who has devoted a major speech to defending affirmative action.
 In it he offered an argument that has gotten short shrift.
 People ought to pay more attention to it.
 Clinton contended that racial discrimination remains a powerful force in American life.
 Some of it’s unconscious, but we know it’s out there.
 It’s an invisible wind.
 You don’t see it, but it’s there.
 There are now many studies that show how people respond differently, more cautiously, to a résumé coming from “Jamal” as opposed to a resume coming from “Charles.”
 The résumés say exactly the same thing.
 But made to look racially different, the résumés get very different responses.
 Careful studies reveal the same dynamic of racially disparate treatment across the domains of American social life—from housing to the administration of criminal justice to internet dating, etc., etc., etc. Bill Clinton cited ongoing discrimination against blacks as a justification for discrimination for them.
 I applaud him for taking that position.
-Sure Clinton engaged in tokenism.
+Sure, Clinton engaged in tokenism.
 But at least it was robust tokenism.
 I’ll take robust tokenism over nothing.
 I’m not uncritical of Bill Clinton, but with respect to affirmative action I think he deserves considerable credit.